- Integration guides

 -

-The traffic sent from my Connected Devices does not arrive to my server
+The traffic sent from my Connected Devices does not reach my server

 -